ItsRudraksh/studymate-ai/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+*   **User Authentication:** Users can create accounts and log in to the application to manage their notes.
+*   **Course Outline Generation:** The application can generate course outlines using AI.
+*   **Dashboard:** The dashboard provides a central location for users to manage their notes.
+*   **Sidebar:** The sidebar provides easy navigation to different sections of the application.
+*   **UI Components:** The application uses Radix UI for its UI components, providing a consistent and accessible user experience.
+*   **Inngest Integration:** The application uses Inngest for background tasks, such as sending email notifications.

+## Technologies Used

+*   Next.js
+*   Radix UI
+*   Inngest
+*   Drizzle ORM
+*   PostgreSQL
+*   Clerk

 ## Learn More

 To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+*   [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+*   [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!